actionsforge/actions-hashnode-publish/README.md

 # actions-hashnode-publish

-Publish markdown articles to Hashnode from your GitHub repository using the Hashnode GraphQL API
+Publish markdown articles to Hashnode from a GitHub repository using GraphQL API